 9. Conduct Experiments

 Whenever possible, conduct simple experiments to illustrate the concepts.
-For example, you can measure the mass of an ice cube before and after it melts to demonstrate that mass is conserved during a phase change.
+Here's one way to look at it: you can measure the mass of an ice cube before and after it melts to demonstrate that mass is conserved during a phase change.
 Hands-on experience can be a powerful learning tool.

 10. Embrace Curiosity

 Finally, embrace curiosity and ask questions.
-Don't be afraid to challenge your assumptions and explore new ideas.
+Think about it: don't be afraid to challenge your assumptions and explore new ideas.
 The more curious you are, the more you will learn and the deeper your understanding will become.

 FAQ